 More than a thousand years ago, the legendary Viking Erik the Red set sail from Iceland to Greenland and was exiled to a stark and spectacular land of endless ice, rocky pinnacles, and steep-sided fjords.
 Follow his route from Iceland’s magnificent Westfjords peninsula across the Denmark Strait to the ice-sculpted shores of Greenland.
 Trace the coast of the world’s largest island from the rugged eastern fjords to the fishing villages of the western coast.
-Search for walrus, whales, and caribou, and use our ship’s exploration tools to discover the undersea.
-Visit archaeological sites of Viking and Thule settlements and learn about everyday life near the Arctic Circle in charming coastal villages from Flatey Island to Nuuk.
+Search for whales and caribou, and use our ship’s exploration tools to discover the undersea.
+Visit archaeological sites of Viking and Thule settlements and learn about everyday life near the Arctic Circle in charming coastal villages from Flatey Island to Uummannaq.

 Highlights